codyaverett/resume/resume.md

 ### Client Services Technician <time> Dec 2011 - Jun 2013 </time>
 <location> Walmart Associate helpdesk </location>

-- Supported associated with technical issues impacting their business productivity
+- Supported associates with technical issues impacting their business productivity
 - Accepted calls from a phone queue and strived for first call resolution
 - Used incident management tools to accurately record reported problems and business impact
 - Routed callers to appropriate teams and areas or created incident tickets